religiosa1/rss-service/README.md

 Uses [feed](https://github.com/jpmonette/feed) library for the actual rss generation.

+Provides optional OpenAPI/Scalar docs, Prometheus metrics, modifications and error logging through pino, as well as informative validation error responses, so it's easier for your to setup your scrappers/clients.

 The initial reason behind it -- to provide feeds for some websites, scraping them with some automation flow (n8n, python scripts, etc.) and posting the result to this service, so I can access the feed through a reader, without manually checking their websites.

+In my particular use-case, I'm consuming service output with [miniflux](https://miniflux.app/) to sync read status across multiple devices.

-Requires node v22.11 or higher, as it uses direct typescript execution.
+Requires node v22.18 or higher, as it uses direct typescript execution.

 ## The intended usage flow: